Dr Anthony Spires

-Anthony J. Spires joins the Centre for Contemporary Chinese Studies as Deputy Director and senior lecturer in January 2018.
-Prior to coming to the University of Melbourne, he held positions at the Chinese University of Hong Kong as an Associate Professor in the Department of Sociology and as Director of the Centre for Social Innovation Studies.
-His research focuses on the development of civil society in China, including philanthropy, governmental regulation, and the cultures of nonprofit organizations.
-He recently served as a Consulting Editor for the American Journal of Sociology and is a frequent reviewer for other academic publications.
+Anthony J. Spires joined the Centre for Contemporary Chinese Studies as Deputy Director and senior lecturer in January 2018.
+Prior to coming to The University of Melbourne, he held positions at the Chinese University of Hong Kong as an Associate Professor in the Department of Sociology and as Director of the Centre for Social Innovation Studies.
+His research focuses on the development of civil society in China, including philanthropy, governmental regulation, and the cultures of non-profit organisations.
+He recently served as a Consulting Editor for The American Journal of Sociology and is a frequent reviewer for other academic publications and presses.
+His research has appeared in The China Journal, China Quarterly, China Information, Journal of Civil Society, and The American Journal of Sociology.